 - The image is then framed in silk brocade.

-Thangka often overflow with imagination and reference.
-Because the art is clearly religious, all symbols and references must be in accordance with strict guidelines laid out in buddhist scripture.
-The artist must be properly trained and have sufficient religious understanding, knowledge,and background to create precise and correct Thangka.
+Thangka often overflows with imagination and reference.
+Because the art is clearly religious, all symbols and references must be in accordance with strict guidelines laid out in Buddhist scripture.
+The artist must be properly trained and have sufficient religious understanding, knowledge, and background to create precise and correct Thangka.